-What do I mean by sweet spot?
-They’re names that we all recognize, but they’re far from the Top Ten.
+They’re the names we all recognize, even though they’re far from the Top Ten Liam and Lucas.
 We’ve heard them, and might even know a kid or two with the name.
 But they’re not everywhere – even though some of them are gaining in use.

 Style-wise, it’s tough to call them trendy.
-But you wouldn’t consider them fusty antiques, either.
+But you wouldn’t consider them antiques, either.

 At first glance, it’s a nature name, borrowed straight from summertime.
 But August goes back eons as a given name, worn by emperors and saints in various forms.
 Augustine and Augustus rank in the current Top 1000, too, but it’s the simplified August that hits the sweet spot.
-It’s simple to spell and pronounce, instantly familiar to everyone.
-And yet it remains just slightly surprising.
-Augie and Gus both make friendly nickname options.
+It’s simple to spell and pronounce, instantly familiar to everyone, a sunny, summery baby boy name.
+Augie and Gus both make friendly nickname options, too.

 Axel sounds trendy and tough, but it’s actually the Scandinavian form of the Biblical Absalom – my father is peace, one of King David’s sons in the Old Testament.
 It makes for a nicely international pick, too, familiar throughout Europe as well as the United States.
 In our age of Jaxton and other creative inventions, Axel shares all their style, but with plenty of notable bearers, too.
 Rock star Axl Rose was born William Bailey, but he lends this name even more swagger.